rchivu/kiwigraph/README.md

 kiwigraph
 =========

-Kiwigraph is a library aiming to help teach graph algorithms
+Kiwigraph is a library aiming to help teach graph algorithms The code samples are released under the license specified inside the LICENSE file